Internal Medicine Residency Program

 Q: Can you please describe the 4+1 Block structure that you use?

-The 1 week Ambulatory block is divided in the following half day sessions: 5 half-days devoted to your general medicine continuity practice, with one of those half days spent in our urgent clinic, 1 half-day devoted to an ambulatory subspecialty experience (of the residents’ choosing) 1 half-day to work on your annual Quality Improvement project, 1 half-day learning to manage urgent ambulatory issues in the practice, mainly over the phone, and 1 half-day doing outreach work, and 1 half-day session for your own academic/administrative time.
+The 1 week Ambulatory block is divided in the following half day sessions: 5 half-days devoted to your general medicine continuity practice, with one of those half days spent in our urgent clinic, 1 half-day devoted to an ambulatory subspecialty experience (of the residents’ choosing) 1 half-day to work on an annual Quality Improvement project, 1 half-day triaging ambulatory phone calls or issues that arise in the practice, and 1 half-day doing outreach work to your patient panel to ensure they are up to date, and 1 half-day session for your own academic/administrative time.
 Each morning during the ambulatory week begins with didactics at 8AM.

 We believe that this innovative structure improves the overall real-world education of our residents and provides a clear separation between residents’ inpatient and outpatient duties.
 It also makes trainees more comfortable with working and managing patients in the Ambulatory setting, where most of medicine takes place today.
 This system prioritizes the ambulatory experience and does not fragment the inpatient rotations (and patient care) by asking residents to leave the hospital once per week to go to clinic.
 Rather, when residents are on the floors, they can follow up outpatient labs and studies through the EMR, and when in the clinic, they can focus their time and attention on their patients, arrange appropriate follow up appointments, and make necessary phone calls without feeling hurried to return to their busy floor service.
 Residents maintain their continuity panel for all three years of their training, and will accumulate patients as they progress as well.